4. Pre-Journey Checks

 Chemical safety

-Do not use harsh chemicals.
-Opt for safe surface detergents to prevent damage to material components.
+Only use mild cleaning detergents to prevent damage to components.

 Note - Vehicle Exterior Cleaning